Waste King L3200 3/4 HP Garbage Disposal In-depth Review

 The unit we received was sturdy enough.
 The casing felt thick but not as close-fitted as we had hoped.
 Also, we could see plastic burr on some of the edges of the casing.

-The L3200 did shake up a little during the course of the test, but it finished up nicely in the end.
-In roughly two and a half minutes, the disposal had chewed 90 ounces of 11 types of food and left behind only 0.29 ounces of materials, translating to more than 99% of the input processed.
+The disposal did shake up a little during the runs for this test, mostly due to the varied texture of the mix, but it finished up nicely in the end.
+In roughly two and a half minutes, the disposal chewed up 90 ounces of 11 types of food and left behind only 0.29 ounces of materials, translating to more than 99% of the input processed.

-The L3200 also released output with decent quality.
-Peels and whatnot were heavily broken down into dietary fiber.
-Save for a few tricky slim fish bones, all boney ingredients in the mishmash were rendered unrecognizable.
+The L-3200 also released output with decent quality.
+Peels and the likes were heavily broken down into small bits of dietary fiber.
+Save for a few tricky slim fish bones, all bony tissues were rendered unrecognizable.

 Failed Raw Fish Scraps